 Freud believed that Anna subconsciously wanted her father to die in order to put him out of his misery as he was so sick and suffering dreadfully.
 After recollecting this dream, Anna’s paralysis disappeared and she returned to normal health.

 Jung’s theory is different when it comes to dreams about snakes.
 He believed that we all have a reptilian part in our brain.
 This is the wise part of our brain that acts instinctively.
 As snakes are reptiles he saw snakes as symbols of wisdom.

 Snakes also represent healing.
 In fact, you can see a snake curled around a staff called the Rod of Aesculapius which is the symbol for doctors.
-Aesculapius being the god of medicine.
+Aesculapius was the god of medicine.

-So that’s what Freud and Jung think, here are more interpretations of dreams about snakes:
+So that’s what Freud and Jung think.
+In general, there are three basic interpretations of dreams about snakes:

 As in real life, snakes are extremely symbolic.
-In dreams, they are a warning to be aware of treachery or obstacles in your way because of deliberate sabotaging behaviour.
+In dreams, they are a warning to be aware of treachery or obstacles in your way because of deliberate sabotaging behavior.